matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-1.md

 I found the required code for a Reagent component to be much more succinct and legible so that I made a complete switch.
 A good part of the reason here is that I like its **[Hiccup](https://github.com/weavejester/hiccup)** syntax.

 Now when I come back to the UI code, I scratch my head a lot less than with the previous version.
-I share the experience I read in this **[blog post](http://diogo149.github.io/2014/10/19/om-no/)**, which made me give Reagent a shot.
+I shared the experience I read in this **[blog post](http://diogo149.github.io/2014/10/19/om-no/)**, which made me give Reagent a shot.
 I haven't regretted it.
 Reagent exposes a lot less incidental complexity than Om, and that just works better with my tiny brain.

 ### Reagent

-For more information on Reagent I can also recommend this **[blog post](http://getprismatic.com/story/1405451329953)**, besides the decent-enough documentation of the project itself.
+For more information on Reagent I can also recommend this **[blog post](http://getprismatic.com/story/1405451329953)**, besides the decent enough documentation of the project itself.

 I will not start with an introduction to Reagent here as the previously mentioned resources should have you covered.
 Instead, I will just explain the code, which you actually may find simple enough without consulting many other resources.
 If some of it looks too simple to be true, no worries, it really is not.